Dimitri Logothetis: Future projects

-Dimitri has acquired the rights to Man of War, a Gary Scott Thompson original screenplay.
-Gary wrote and created the six-billion-dollar Fast and Furious Universal Pictures film franchise.
-Dimitri is developing two other Kings properties as well, All of Me, a remake of the original film that starred Steve Martin and Lilly Tomlin, and The Best of Times, a remake of the original film that starred Kurt Russell and Robin Williams.
-Dimitri is producing these projects with Todd Garner, former President of production of Disney.
-Dimitri is also in the pre-production process for the third and final film in his Kickboxer reboot trilogy, Kickboxer: Armageddon, as well as a sequel to Jiu Jitsu.
+Logothetis is developing two Kings Road Entertainment properties: All of Me, a remake of the film that starred Steve Martin and Lily Tomlin; and The Best of Times, a remake of the film that starred Kurt Russell and Robin Williams.
+Logothetis is producing these projects with Todd Garner, former President of production of Disney.
+Logothetis is also in the pre-production process for the third and final film in his Kickboxer reboot trilogy, Kickboxer: Armageddon, a new action thriller, Flying Shadow, as well as a sequel to Jiu Jitsu.